pbmoses/IBM-argocd-vault-plugin-demo/vplugin_blog.md

 **An implementation of Hashicorp Vault**

-A full enterprise demo is out of the scope of this demo, I will utilize an dev/ephemeral implementation of Vault and configure this through the pods themselves.
+A full enterprise version of Vault is out of the scope of this demo, I will utilize an dev/ephemeral implementation of Vault and configure this through the pods themselves.
 This is not intended for production, rather it is a quick and dirty way to have a configured Vault for a proof of concept.  https://learn.hashicorp.com/tutorials/vault/kubernetes-openshift?in=vault/kubernetes

 **The IBM ArgoCD-Vault plugin**